wkkxixi/MEIT/README.md

 $ python3 meit_single.py -f example.tif -t 10 # Simple like this.
 Reconstruct a neuron in example.tif with a background threshold of 10
+$ python3 meit_single.py -f example.tif -b # Reconstruct a neuron in example.tif with the boundary frames also constructed
 $ python3 meit_single.py -f example.tif -t 10 -cx 200 -cy 200 -z 0.3 # Reconstruct a neuron in example.tif with a background threshold of 10, a cropping parameter of x axis of 200, a cropping parameter of y axis of 200, a zoom factor of 0.3
 $ python3 meit_single.py -f example.tif -t 10 --silent # No text will be displayed to the terminal
 $ python3 meit_single.py -f example.tif -t 10 -o "myswc.swc" # The output file name would be "myswc.swc"